ManishPatil011/ManishPatil011/README.md

 ## ⚡ Fun Facts About Me

 - 🎮 I'm a gaming enthusiast who loves strategy games
-- ☕ Coffee is my debugging fuel - can't code without it!
+- ☕ Tea is my debugging fuel - can't code without it!
 - 🎵 I listen to lofi hip hop while coding for maximum productivity
 - 🏃 Marathon runner - believe in keeping both mind and body fit
 - 📚 Avid reader of sci-fi novels and tech books